AccessHasBeenDenied/devops-engineer-from-scratch-project-315/README.md

 ### How to build

-Guithub CI in the repo: https://github.com/AccessHasBeenDenied/project-devops-deploy
+Github CI in the repo: https://github.com/AccessHasBeenDenied/project-devops-deploy

 #### Artifacts